Quick Answer

 Microsoft Alignment

-Use Well Architected cost optimization guidance for workload tradeoffs.
-Use CAF govern guidance for policy, ownership, and recurring review.
+Use Well-Architected cost optimization guidance for workload tradeoffs.
+Use Cloud Adoption Framework (CAF) govern guidance for policy, ownership, and recurring review.
 Use Azure Advisor and Cost Management as inputs, not as the final answer.

 Tools can show cost signals.
 The operating model decides who can act on them.